John Mayer Tweets, Deletes, Tweets, Deletes, Taylor Swift Birthday Shade

 But then he deleted that one too.
 John, man, what?

-But then he realised he shouldn't delete that, so he posted another tweet with a screenshot of the second tweet he had deleted.
+But then he realized he shouldn't delete that, so he posted another tweet with a screenshot of the second tweet he had deleted.

 "NOPE.
 No. Nuh-uh.
 People I am 39.
 I am deleting those tweets.
 Come right at me for doing so.
 Absolutely no shade."